andis-sprinkis/snippet/regex.md

             - > \--include=glob
               >
               > Search only files whose name matches glob, using wildcard matching as described under \--exclude.
 If contradictory \--include and \--exclude options are given, the last matching one wins.
 If no \--include or \--exclude options match, a file is included unless the first such option is \--include.

+                > Note that the regular expression syntax used in the pattern differs from the globbing syntax that the shell uses to match file names.

     - BusyBox